infcloud01/XAUCopilot/README.md

 *Built with ❤️ by [eXo Business Technologies](https://exobtech.com) using [CrewAI](https://crewai.com)*

-# XAUCopilot
-An AI trading Agent built with crewai

 # 📉 XAUCopilot: The AI Gold Trading Assistant

 **A "Digital Hedge Fund" built with CrewAI that trades Gold (XAU/USD) using Fundamental and Technical Analysis.**